 No fear for that girl!
 ShiShi's basic hiking theory is go everywhere, explore everywhere, and then forge ahead again.
 Fortunatley for Haku, she was willing take time out of her busy schedule to touch noses when he finally caught up with her.

-After that lizard incident, though, it was SO hard to coax her to move along.
+After a lizard incident, though, it was SO hard to coax her to move along.
 In a total surprise switch, Haku became the cat who forged ahead.
 It was completely unexpected because he has only ever been willing to walk returning home from a walk around our neighborhood (and the lazy bum gets carried on the way to wherever we are going!)
-I think that he actually would have done the whole trail circuit easily if ShiShi hadn’t been poking along so much after that lizard, and the noaseeums hadn’t come out for an early evening feast (I suspect they were hiding in the aforementioned poison ivy patch).
+I think that he actually would have done the whole trail circuit easily if ShiShi hadn’t been poking along so much after that lizard, and the noseeums hadn’t come out for an early evening feast (I suspect they were hiding in the aforementioned poison ivy patch).

 In the end, both cats were happy enough to turn around and head back, although I'd wondered if they would be a pain about it.
 The only incident we had at all was when Haku startled at the sound of a kid screaming happily at the nearby playground when we'd almost made it out of the woods.
 He turned tail and dragged me right back past ShiShi and down the path again, poor guy.